 - Wash potatoes and dry them.
 Cut a large enough piece of tin foil to wrap the potatoes in.
 Place the tin foil on a baking tray then sprinkle the bottom with a liberal amount of salt (I like coarse salt such as kosher).

 - Wrap the potatoes and place in the oven to bake for 45 minutes or until a pointed knife can easily pierce to the center of the potato.

 - Let cool until they can be handled.
 Working with a slightly hotter to handle potato is even better.

 - Now add the flour, eggs, and cheese to the mashed potatoes.
-Season with the salt, white pepper and nutmeg.
+Season with salt, white pepper, and nutmeg.

-- Turn the dough out onto a lightly floured work surface and divide in two even portions.
+- Turn the dough out onto a lightly floured work surface and divide into two even portions.

-- Combine each portion to form an homogeneous dough, do not over mix.
+- Combine each portion to form a homogeneous dough, do not over mix.
 This should only take a minute or so.

 Cut long pieces about 3/4 of an inch thick.
 Gently roll them out to form long ropes.